seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 Basic Inspection and Traversal Routines
 ---------------------------------------

-The LLVM compiler infrastructure have many different data structures that may be traversed.
+The LLVM37 compiler infrastructure have many different data structures that may be traversed.
 Following the example of the C++ standard template library, the techniques used to traverse these various data structures are all basically the same.
 For a enumerable sequence of values, the ``XXXbegin()`` function (or